solo-authored

 Abstract: Using a stylized model of lumpy investment, we derive a novel measure of the expected distortion in firms' capital stock caused by fixed adjustment costs.
 We apply this measure to U.S. public firms, and find that a strategy that longs firms in industries with high fixed adjustment costs and shorts those in industries with low fixed adjustment costs yields an equal-weighted (value-weighted) CAPM alpha of 6.78% (5.50%) per annum.
 To account for this return spread, we develop a quantitative model that incorporates aggregate productivity shocks, aggregate adjustment friction shocks, and heterogeneous firm-level adjustment friction.
 Our model demonstrates that firms with high adjustment frictions exhibit both higher returns and lower market betas relative to their low-friction counterparts, consistent with the data.

-Presented at : Deutsche Bundesbank Summer School 2024, 2024 Econometric Society European Winter Meeting, University of Oregon 2024, 39th AWG Workshop 2024, University of Texas at San Antonio 2025, Finance Theory Group Summer School 2025 , 2025 Spanish Finance Association Annual Meeting, 2025 MRS International Risk Conference(Scheduled), FMA 2025 (Scheduled)
+Presented at : Deutsche Bundesbank Summer School 2024, 2024 Econometric Society European Winter Meeting, University of Oregon 2024, 39th AWG Workshop 2024, University of Texas at San Antonio 2025, Finance Theory Group Summer School 2025 , 2025 Spanish Finance Association Annual Meeting, 2025 MRS International Risk Conference, FMA 2025 (Scheduled)

 Presented at : VGSE Macro seminar 2022, MNB institute 2023, CESifo 16th Workshop on Political Economy 2023, 2023 Meeting of the European Public Choice Society, NUS Macro Seminar 2023, AFA 2024 Poster session